 Though Old Algiers is a popular place to visit for tourists who come to New Orleans, it's not the primary reason that those tourists choose New Orleans as the place for their vacation.
 That honor goes to Mardi Gras.
-This yearly celebration draws millions of people from all over, so whether you're living in Oakville real estate or attending school in Australia, you should consider taking your vacation to coincide with this, one of the world's biggest parties.
+This yearly celebration draws millions of people from all over, so whether you're living in Alaska or attending school in Australia, you should consider taking your vacation to coincide with this event, one of the world's biggest parties.
 Here are some of the things you should know.

-You may have gotten the impression from films and news programmes that New Orleans during Mardi Gras is not a safe place to take your kids on vacation, but this isn't true at all.
+You may have gotten the impression from films and news programs that New Orleans during Mardi Gras is not a safe place to take your kids on vacation, but this isn't true at all.
 The Mardi Gras parades are geared especially to please children and you will find that most of the people lined up along the parade route are families like yours.
-You need be no more worried about attending the Mardi Gras parades than about standing along Yonge and Bloor for Toronto's annual Santa Claus parade.
+You need be no more worried about attending the Mardi Gras parades than about standing along any Santa Claus parade.

 If your idea of Mardi Gras runs more toward getting drunk and going wild, steer well clear of the parade unless you want to be arrested.
 The kind of drunken masked cavorting featured in movies occurs only in the French Quarter.
 You should not take children into this area.
-If you do go, take more precautions with your valuables than you normally would when leaving your Toronto beaches condo, as pickpocketing is fairly common.
+If you do go, take more precautions with your valuables than you normally would when leaving your home, as theft is fairly common.